GMT-458-Web-GIS/personal-web-page-senbonzakura9/README.md

 I tried to keep all the images in an image folder but i couldnt upload folder in repository so i uploaded all the images directly as png or jpg and search (src) for it manually.
 Now I have beginner level experience using GitHub and Visual Studio Code.
 I have spend approximately 3-4 hours of ai assistance.
+The site works well with google chrome but it can be problematic in brave browser.